South Region, Brazil

 The South Region of Brazil (Região Sul do Brasil /pt-BR/) is one of the five regions of Brazil.
 It includes the states of Paraná, Rio Grande do Sul, and Santa Catarina, and covers 576,409.6 km2, being the smallest region of the country, occupying only about 6.76% of the territory of Brazil.
-Its whole area is smaller than that of the state of Minas Gerais, in Southeast Brazil, for example or the whole metropolitan France.
+Its whole area is smaller than that of the state of Minas Gerais in Southeast Brazil or the whole of metropolitan France.

 It is a tourist, economic and cultural pole.
 It borders Uruguay, Argentina, and Paraguay, as well as the Centre-West and Southeast regions, and the Atlantic Ocean.
 The region is considered the safest in Brazil to visit, having a lower crime rate than other regions in the country.

 History

 Pre-Columbian history

 São Miguel das Missões, where Jesuits lived with local Indigenous.

 By the time the first European explorers arrived, all parts of the territory were inhabited by semi-nomadic hunter-gatherer native tribes.
 They subsisted on a combination of hunting, fishing, and gathering.